-The Applicant has requested the permission to add ferric sodium edetate (ferric sodium EDTA) in foods up to the maximum claimable amount where fortification or addition of iron is currently permitted in the Code.
+The Applicant has requested permission to add ferric sodium edetate (ferric sodium EDTA) in foods up to the maximum claimable amount where fortification or addition of iron is currently permitted in the Code.
 The Applicant provided FSANZ with information on proposed levels of use for ferric sodium EDTA.
 Food consumption data from the 1995 Australian and 1997 New Zealand National Nutrition Surveys were used for the dietary exposure assessments.
 The population groups assessed were the Australian population (2 years and above), the New Zealand population (15 years and above) and children (2-6 years) for Australia only.

-Since ferric sodium EDTA was proposed to replace iron sources currently permitted, iron intakes were not investigated, as the replacement posed no additional public health and safety concern.
-However, a dietary exposure assessment was deemed necessary to estimate the potential dietary exposure to the 'EDTA5' component and the impact of allowing the use of the ferric sodium EDTA in the food supply on public health and safety.
+Since ferric sodium EDTA was proposed to replace iron sources currently permitted, iron intakes were not investigated, as the replacement posed no additional public health and safety concern in regard to iron intakes.
+A dietary exposure assessment was, however, conducted to estimate the potential dietary exposure to 'EDTA compounds5' and the impact of allowing the use of the ferric sodium EDTA in the food supply on public health and safety.

-JECFA (1974) evaluated the safety of calcium disodium EDTA and disodium EDTA as food additives and established an ADI of 2.5 mg calcium disodium EDTA /kg bw/day.
-JECFA (2007) reconfirmed that the total intake of EDTA compounds, including calcium disodium EDTA, disodium EDTA and ferric sodium EDTA, should not exceed the ADI of 0-2.5 mg/kg bw/day, equivalent to up to 1.9 mg/kg bw/day EDTA.
+JECFA (1974) evaluated the safety of calcium disodium EDTA and disodium EDTA as food additives and established an ADI of 0-2.5 mg calcium disodium EDTA /kg bw/day.
+JECFA (2007) reconfirmed that the total intake of EDTA compounds (including calcium disodium EDTA, disodium EDTA and ferric sodium EDTA) should not exceed the ADI.

 The dietary exposure assessments were undertaken based on the maximum permitted levels (MPLs) of calcium disodium EDTA and proposed use of ferric sodium EDTA.
-For the purpose of assessing this Application, dietary exposures were calculated in two ways:
+For the purpose of assessing this Application, dietary exposures to calcium disodium EDTA were calculated in two ways:

-- 'Maximum' assessment (based on all foods permitted to add calcium disodium EDTA, assuming MPLs in the Code plus use of ferric sodium EDTA); and - 'Refined' assessment (based on current market use of calcium disodium EDTA in foods assuming MPLs in the Code plus use of ferric sodium EDTA)
+- Maximum assessment (based on all foods permitted to add calcium disodium EDTA, assuming MPLs in the Code). - Refined assessment (based on current market use of calcium disodium EDTA in foods, assuming MPLs in the Code).

-For each of these assessments, three scenarios were considered:
+For each of these two assessments, three further scenarios were considered:

-- Baseline Scenario (where the contributions to EDTA exposures were only from calcium disodium EDTA) - Scenario 1 replacement (i.e. all iron in foods permitted to be fortified with iron replaced with ferric sodium EDTA in addition to baseline EDTA exposures from calcium disodium EDTA)
+- Baseline Scenario (where the contributions to EDTA compounds exposure was only from calcium disodium EDTA). - Scenario 1 Replacement (i.e. ferric sodium EDTA replaces all other permitted forms of iron at likely maximum use levels in all foods permitted to contain added iron, in addition to baseline EDTA exposures from calcium disodium EDTA)

-5 EDTA refers to dietary exposures from both the EDTA component of calcium disodium EDTA and ferric sodium EDTA.
+5 'EDTA compounds' refers to the two EDTA containing compounds calcium disodium EDTA and ferric sodium EDTA.